terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example/README.md

    `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/bigquery.dataOwner`

 4. Enable BigQuery API on the protected project.
-5. If you want to run the integration tests for this example, repeat step #4 and #5 on the public project.
+5. If you want to run the integration tests for this example, repeat step #3 and #4 on the public project.